vusion/icon-font-loader/README.md

 #### auto

-Whether to automatically insert @font-face into the chunk.
-If you don't need to insert a @font-face for every chunk,you can set this value to false to produce a separate css file.
+Whether to insert @font-face css in each chunks automatically, or emit a separated css file.

 - Type: `boolean`
 - Default: `true`